-Parties involved in concerted actions % of share capital affected Brief description of agreement -
+Participants in the concerted action % of share capital affected Brief description of the action

 If the shareholders' agreements or concerted actions have been amended or terminated in the year, indicate this expressly.

 A.7.
 Indicate if there is an individual or legal entity that exercises or can exercise control over the company in accordance with Article 4 of the Securities Market Law: